JetBrains/teamcity-sdk-docs/topics/kotlin-dsl-extensions.md

 This is a recommended approach which covers most use cases and can be properly processed by TeamCity.

-If your plugin implements a major addition to the TeamCity functionality and cannot fully rely on common TeamCity objects, you have an option to write a completely custom extension.
+If your plugin implements a major addition to the TeamCity functionality and requires an arbitrary DSL extension that cannot be expressed using the recommended approach, you have an option to write a completely custom extension.
 For this, add a `*.jar` file with your code to the same `kotlin-dsl` directory.
-Note that TeamCity will not be able to parse such a code using the extension syntax; it will generate a standard Kotlin DSL instead.
-Use this method only if you lack flexibility of the recommended approach.
+Note that TeamCity will not be able to generate DSL code using the syntax provided by your extension if you employ this approach; it will generate standard Kotlin DSL code instead.
+Use this method only if the recommended approach lacks flexibility for your purposes.

 ## Declaring DSL Extension